Why THC is Dangerous for Dogs

 Explore More: Gummies for Dogs: The Secret to Calm and Happy Pets

-Dogs are very sensitive to THC making it hazardous to their health.
-Their reduced size, rapid absorption, and low capacity to metabolize indicate that even a small dosage may easily produce toxicity.
 The effects of THC toxicity may be on various systems, including but not limited to the nervous system, cardiovascular system, and digestive system.
 When a medium-sized dog eats a chocolate brownie or a cannabis gummy, there is a possibility of serious symptoms that may include loss of sense of direction, shaking, vomiting, or falling.
-The consumption of THC in severe instances may result in a coma or death.
+In severe cases, THC exposure can result in life-threatening health emergencies requiring immediate veterinary care.

 Common Ways Dogs Can Get Exposed to THC

-Exposure through accident is more widespread than most pet owners can imagine.
-Dogs are exposed through one of the key methods, that is, by consuming edibles, including brownies, cookies, gummies, or oils.
+In severe cases, a veterinarian may need to provide fluid therapy, temperature control (as hypothermia is common), and monitor respiratory and neurological function until the dog recovers under proper care.
 These snacks are likely to be sniffed by the dogs that have a natural curiosity.
 A product that is meant to be used by a human being may be poisonous to a dog when it is ingested accidentally.

 Another risk is secondhand smoke.
 Dogs that are kept in a place where individuals smoke cannabis can inhale the THC, a factor that eventually gets into their nervous system and well-being.
 Household items such as tinctures, oils, or even cannabis items specifically related to pets sold as wellness products may have THC, and a dog taking more than the recommended amount may become toxic.